zoeeechu/TubeBlocker/README.md

 # TubeBlocker

 ### Welcome to TubeBlocker 🚀
+> this repo is for EDUCATIONAL PURPOSES ONLY
+>  If you have any concerns regarding the copyright of this repository, please contact me immediately If you wish for this repository to be taken down

 This client is written in `C++` and uses [Thorium Browser](https://github.com/Alex313031/Thorium) as its base.
 Please go show the creator some love and support! ✨